semiotic-ai/docserve/README.md

 source ~/.zshrc

 # check the versions
-python --version  # Should show 3.13.0
+python --version  # should show 3.13.0
-which python  # Should show ~/.pyenv/shims/python
+which python  # should show ~/.pyenv/shims/python
 ```